This article was first published on 12 May 2020 and has been updated with additional reporting.

 Being at our desk gives off the impression that we can be whisked away anytime by our colleagues or employees.
 At a managerial level, it’s common for your subordinates to pop by uninvited to talk to you.
 As much as it wreaks havoc on our schedules, you find it hard to say no.

 Having a lack of control over your schedule can create stress; especially when your goals for the day are uncompleted.
-Such stress causes lower productivity, in turn potentially affecting performance.
-Some of us might even attempt to work faster in hopes of making up for lost time, but this only creates further anxiety and stress.
+Such stress causes lower productivity, in turn potentially affects performance.
+Some of us might even attempt to work faster or longer in hopes of making up for lost time, but this only creates further anxiety and stress.

 With remote work and asynchronous communication, you get to avoid all these pesky situations.
 Working from home is comfortable and convenient, you get greater autonomy over your schedules.